emacsmirror/org-autoexport/README.md

 # Introduction

-This emacs package allows you to synchronize exported versions of your org files, by auto-exporting them every time you save.
-My original reason for this was because I prefer to write docs in org mode, but some git repo sites don't support org mode as a format for their `README` files (looking at you, [sourcehut](https://lists.sr.ht/~sircmpwn/sr.ht-discuss/%3Cfe7aa296-9c90-463d-b4e6-50eeb7e57428%40localhost%3E)).
+This emacs package allows you to synchronize exported versions of your [org](https://orgmode.org/) files, by auto-exporting them every time you save.

+My original reason for writing it was because I prefer to write docs in org mode, but some forge sites don't support org mode as a format for their `README` files (looking at you, [sourcehut](https://lists.sr.ht/~sircmpwn/sr.ht-discuss/%3Cfe7aa296-9c90-463d-b4e6-50eeb7e57428%40localhost%3E)) and insist on [Markdown](https://www.adamhyde.net/whats-wrong-with-markdown/).
 But I don't want to have to remember to export after each change.

 This being emacs, there are several ways to do it.
-One is simply to add a local `after-save-hook` function (here's one that auto-exports to [github-flavoured markdown](https://github.github.com/gfm/) on save):
+One is simply to add a local `after-save-hook` function (here's one that auto-exports to [github-flavoured](https://github.github.com/gfm/) Markdown on save):

 ```
 # Local Variables: